Orjnzz/LLMsGreenRec/README.md

 # LLMGreenRec: A Multi-Agent Recommender System for Sustainable E-Commerce

 This repository contains the official implementation for the paper **"LLM-based Multi-Agent Recommender System for Sustainable E-Commerce"**.
-LLMGreenRec is a novel, two-stage framework designed to enhance sustainable product recommendations by leveraging a collaborative multi-agent system powered by Large Language Models..
+LLMGreenRec is a novel, two-stage framework designed to enhance sustainable product recommendations by leveraging a collaborative multi-agent system powered by Large Language Models.

 ## Architecture Overview